sohan7978/sohan-demo/README.md

 # sohan-demo
-this is my firsr git repository.
+This is my firsr git repository.
+Author-Sohan Patra